nabeelmaklai/MAaaPlaylist/README.md

 ## Naming the app
 > The app's name was conceived as a playful pun, incorporating the goat as an inspirational animal and featuring it in the app's logo.
 The "MAaa" segment of the name represents the characteristic call of a goat, resembling the sound "my" as well.
 Thus, instead of "my playlist," the "my" is humorously replaced with "MAaa," resulting in the name MAaaplaylist.

-## Development Outline

-> The site will be developed using the Express JS framework.
-A dedicated API will be used to fetch songs and the details of these songs to be added to the user's playlist.
-The site will be developed and designed using the the conceptualized ERD below.
-The ERD will have three entities (Playlist, Song, and User) connected with two relationships (Playlist - Song and User - Playlist).

 ## link to Trello baord and App

 [MAaaplaylist](https://maaaplaylist.fly.dev/) | [Trello](https://trello.com/b/nfH5tSJv/playlist-app)

+## Development Outline

+> The site was developed using the Express JS framework.
+A dedicated API was used to fetch songs and their details.
+User are able to add songs to their playlist.
+The site was developed and designed using the conceptualized ERD below.
+The ERD has three entities (Playlist, Song, and User) connected with two relationships (Playlist - Song and User - Playlist).

 ![Alt text](images/updated-erd.png)